rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+Currently, I am a Masters student at the University of Heidelberg doing advanced courses in Quantum field theories and Cosmology.
 I graduated with a BSc in Physics from the University of Leipzig.
-During my undergraduate years, I worked as a Teaching Assistant for 3 years for various subjects in Theoretical Physics, Mathematics, and even Experimental Physics.
+During my undergraduate years, I worked as a Teaching Assistant for 3 years for various subjects in Theoretical Physics, Mathematics, and Experimental Physics.
 My final bachelor’s thesis had the topic “Black holes, Singularity theorems and the Global Structure of Spacetime”.

+The main purpose of this website apart from "who I am and what I have done", is outreach.
+The past 5 years of my life have been revolving around one thing - _Theoretical Physics_.
+While on this amazing journey, there were many such instances where I felt "if only someone had told me that, I would have saved hours of work" or "that one statement made me understand xyz".
+I want to pass on the wisdom and tools I gained on this journey to my colleagues and anyone trying to decipher the breathtaking world of physics.
+I plan to continuosly keep updating the "notes" and "literature" tabs, one page at a time.
+Also, thinking of starting a regular blog about things like, my learning techniques, note taking algorithms, etc.

+I hope whoever found this website gains something useful from it.
+If not, you just got aquainted with another friendly face :)

 <!--- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->